 In 2016, 6th generation budding entrepreneurs, Parker, Tyson, and Logan Deugo, began to follow in their father’s footsteps and the Triple Trouble brand was reborn.

-These three “sap reduction specialists” are learning the art of maple syrup making from their dad, Scott Deugo.
+The three “sap reduction specialists” learned the art of maple syrup making from their dad, Scott Deugo.

-Parker, Chief Financial Officer, Tyson, Chief Marketing Officer and Logan, Operations Specialist, are producing and selling Triple Trouble Maple Syrup, made in a 2’ x 6’ wood fired evaporator during the spring harvest.
+Parker, Chief Financial Officer, Tyson, Chief Marketing Officer and Logan, Operations Specialist, produced and sold Triple Trouble Maple Syrup, made in a 2’ x 6’ wood fired evaporator during the spring harvest until the Spring of 2019.